eMapR/LTOP_Imaging/README.md

 #### 5 Change the raster calc SNIC Seed Image into a vector of points.
 Each point corresponds to a seed pixel.
 (QGIS)

+Here we change every pixel in the Seed Image to a point vector except pixels with no data values.

 	1. Qgis tool - Raster pixels to points